-Why do we need communities of care for urban Indigenous and African Nova Scotian women who have experienced based violence?
+Why do we need communities of care for urban Indigenous and African Nova Scotian women who have experienced gender-based violence?

 Our research for this project showed these underlying issues:

-The disproportionate impact of family on women and girls (Government of Canada, 2015).
+The disproportionate impact of family violence on women and girls (Government of Canada, 2015).

 The debates around why women and girls continue to suffer from family violence at disproportionate rates point to gender inequality, internalized gender norms, the institutionalization of sexism and misogyny.
 These are intensified by a patriarchal sociocultural context which has the effect of minimizing the damage violence does to women, girls, and children, and elevates male violence as a social construct to be admired (Ruby, 2000; Pepin, 2016).
 Broad social issues such as homelessness, poverty, addictions, and unemployment are also documented to increase the likelihood of experiencing various forms of family and intimate partner violence (Baker, Billhardt, Warren, Rollins, & Glass, 2010; Smith, 2000).